Milwaukee Speeding Ticket Lawyer

 The penalties for speeding tickets include $30-$300 in fines and demerit points on the driver’s record.
 Note that the fines may be doubled if the offense occurred near a school or construction zone.

 Reckless driving occurs when an individual operating a vehicle drives in a way that can cause injury or the risk of harm to others.
-In Wisconsin, this includes negligence that results in bodily harm or great bodily harm.
+In Wisconsin, this includes negligence resulting in bodily or great bodily harm.
 The level of penalty will differ based on the charge.
-For example, a first offense reckless driving charge may receive a fine, while a reckless driving charge that caused an injury could lead to jail time.
+For example, a first-offense reckless driving charge may receive a fine, while a reckless driving charge that caused an injury could lead to jail time.

 Examples of Reckless Driving: